oscarplatoon/cloud9-setup/README.md

 8. When the script finishes you should see `Installfest script finished running!` output to the screen as the very last line.
 If you do not see this message, reach out to a TA or Instructor.

+9. Finally lets run: `source ~/.bash_profile` which should make our current console aware of all these new updates without having to close the console.
+You should see the console colors subtly change.
+You shouldn't need to run this again unless you later decide to edit your own `~/.bash_profile`.